SuperOfficeDocs/superoffice-docs/docs/database/tables/productfamily.md

 ---
-uid: table-productfamily
+uid: table-ProductFamily
-title: productfamily table
+title: ProductFamily table
 description: List for the ProductFamily field of the Product table (Quote Management) so.generated: true
 keywords:
   - "database"
   - "ProductFamily"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# productfamily Table (411)
+# ProductFamily Table (411)

-productfamily MDO list item table.
+ProductFamily MDO list item table.
 List for the ProductFamily field of the Product table (Quote Management)

 ## Fields